 Many skeptics think this entire exercise is just BDSM in disguise, wrapped up in extremely conservative Christian-speak to avoid shame caused by the moral restraints of the church.
 Other call it abuse, plain and simple.
 Several women who previously practiced CDD have denounced the lifestyle post-divorce, saying they left their marriages because they couldn’t stand the physical or emotional pain any longer.
 One woman recounted the abject shame of being disciplined in front of her (male) children, who had higher status in the household than she did.

-I usually say to each their own, and in the word of Gunmetal Geisha, I try not to “yuck anyone’s yum” no matter how foreign their beliefs appear.
+I usually say to each their own and try not to “yuck anyone’s yum,” no matter how foreign their beliefs appear.
 If CDD were actually about BDSM, I’d actually be much more supportive.
 But BDSM exists because of consensual kink, not a belief that one gender is inherently better than another.
 In contrast, CDD is a sick charade; an effort to normalize domestic violence with a positive spin.
 Abuse is abuse, and using religion to manipulate women into believing they deserve it only makes the crime worse.